 In the end, the choice of where to allocate precious ad spend comes down to your overall marketing goals.
 “Facebook is the best option if your main goals are accessing a large number of users, producing a high quantity of leads, and a low cost per lead,” says Joel Almazar, administrative assistant at Upgrow.
 “On the other hand, LinkedIn is much better if your main goal is getting high-quality leads, concentrated B2B targeting, and B2B optimized ads.”

-To learn more about B2B marketing, on social media and elsewhere, see our comprehensive Guide to Effective B2B Marketing for 2020.
+To learn more about B2B marketing, on social media and elsewhere, see our comprehensive Guide to Effective B2B Marketing.